oyama/pico-midi-looper/README.md

 ### Display

-When connected to a serial terminal (at 115200 bps), the Pico MIDI Looper provides a visual representation of the current patterns across all tracks:
+When connected to a USB serial terminal, the Pico MIDI Looper provides a visual representation of the current patterns across all tracks:

 ![Pattern display over serial](https://github.com/user-attachments/assets/2bc9e6dc-1d39-46f6-961d-7481962bb068)